Edingham Castle

 Edingham Castle is a late 16th-century tower house situated near Dalbeattie, Dumfries and Galloway.
 It is the remains of an early tower house built for the Livingstones of Little Airds.
-It is near Edingham Munitions Factory and is a scheduled ancient monument.
+It is near Edingham Munitions Factory and is a scheduled monument.

 Edingham Castle was built as a four-story tower in 1570-1585 by the Morrisons.
 They were succeeded by the Afflecks in 1660.
 Later, in the 1700s this became the McVicar-Afflecks.
 It was roofless by 1872 when it was purchased by John Hutinson.
 The remains measure 8.6 meters x 7.2 meters.